-An idea to achieve organization’s goals, established strategies and to incorporate organizational work is called planning and when this plan is made for business, then its called Business Plan.
+An idea to achieve an organization’s goals, established strategies and to incorporate organizational work is called planning and when this plan is made for business, then its called Business Plan.
 The term Planning refers to formal planning for achieving high performances, targets, goals and objectives.

 Purposes of Planning